cubist-dev/axelar-CounterAvaEth-example/README.md

 interfaces similar to the ones that Cubist will be generating.

-In this simple example, there are two functions (`inc()` and `store(uint256)`) in an Ethereum contract that we call from Avalanche through the Axelar infrastructure.
+In this simple example, there are two functions (`inc()` and `store(uint256)`) in an Ethereum contract (`EthCounter`) that we call from Avalanche through the Axelar infrastructure.
 The contracts that a user would write are [`EthCounter.sol`](contracts/ethereum/EthCounter.sol) and [`AvaCounter.sol`](contracts/avalanche/AvaCounter.sol).